yandriantsoa/Group-Project_testing/README.md

 specifically - we are using this team statistics one: https://api.openweathermap.org/data/2.5/forecast?id=524901

 ## Known Bugs
-There are currently no know bugs with the software
+There are issues with displaying the table of our connected database.

 ## Future Development Roadmap